mholling/nswtopo/README.markdown

   * Alternatively, you can download and install pre-built binaries; try [here](http://www.kyngchaos.com/software:frameworks#gdal_complete) for GDAL, and the instructions [here](http://www.imagemagick.org/script/binary-releases.php#macosx) for ImageMagick.
 This may or may not be quicker/easier than installing XCode and MacPorts!
   * Depending on which Xcode version you have, Ruby 1.9.3 may already be available; type `ruby -v` in a terminal window to find this out.
 Otherwise, you can install Ruby 1.9.3 a number of ways, as explained [here](http://www.ruby-lang.org/en/downloads/).
   * (Max OS has the `zip` command built in.)
-* _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL, libgeotiff and zip packages using your distro's package manager (RPM, Aptitude, etc).
+* _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL, libgeotiff and Inkscape packages using your distro's package manager (RPM, Aptitude, etc).

 You can check that the tools are correctly installed by using the following commands: